npmurphy/biofilm_pulse/README.md

 There is also an assumed directory called `proc_data` that holds the images to be analysed.
 Please contact the authors for this data.

+The Python 3.6 environment I think you need is in conda yaml file [environment.yaml](environment.yaml) and a dump of the actual conda environment is in [environment_actual.yaml](environment_actual.yaml).

 ### Segmentation Code
 The main segmentation functions used are found in the functions
 * `basic_segment` in `lib/processing/slice10x/segment.py`.